Nalžovské Hory: History

 The first written mention of Nalžovy is from 1379.
 Stříbrné Hory was founded in 1521 as a mining settlement and it became a market town in 1530.
 The mining of silver, lead and tin ended in 1585.

 In 1769 the Nalžovy estate was acquired by Nicholas Taaffe, 6th Viscount Taaffe, however, the family memoirs identify his son Francis as the first owner.
 The Viscounts Taaffe were the most significant owners of the estate.
 They owned Nalžovy until 1937, when Richard Taaffe sold it to brothers František and Karel Müller.

 The Müller brothers were entrepreneurs who reconstructed farm buildings, produced cheese here and cultivated improved varieties of rye and oats.
 After World War II, their properties were confiscated and the brothers had to emigrate.
 The castle was returned to the Müller family in 1993, but in 2008 they sold it to a private company.

-The municipality was established in 1952 by the merger of Stříbrné Hory (Silberberg) with Nalžovy (Ellischau).
+The municipality was established in 1952 by the merger of Stříbrné Hory with Nalžovy.
 It regained the town status in 2008.

 Transport

-The I/22 road (the section from Klatovy to Strakonice) passes through the town.
+The I/22 road (the section from Klatovy to Strakonice) runs through the town.